Alessandro Vogliacco: Juventus

-He began to represent the Under-19 squad of Juventus in the 2015–16 season.
+Vogliacco began to represent the Under-19 squad of Juventus in the 2015–16 season.

 Loan to Padova

 On 17 August 2018, he joined Serie B club Padova on a season-long loan.

 He made his Serie B debut for Padova on 24 November 2018 in a game against Carpi, as a 69th-minute substitute for Luca Ravanelli.
 That was the only league game he played for Padova.

 Loan to Pordenone

 On 21 January 2019, he was loaned to Serie C club Pordenone.

 Pordenone

 On 24 July 2019, he moved to Pordenone (which was promoted to Serie B) on a permanent basis, signing a 3-year contract.

 Genoa

 Loan to Benevento

 On 13 August 2021, he signed with Genoa and was immediately loaned to Benevento.

+Loan to Parma

+On 14 January 2025, Vogliacco moved on loan to Parma, with an option to buy.

 International career

 He was first called up to represent his country in June 2013, for Italy national under-15 football team friendlies.
 He represented Italy in every subsequent age bracket up to Under-20 team.

-On 13 October 2020 he made his debut with the Italy U21 playing as a starter in a qualifying match won 2–0 against Republic of Ireland in Pisa.
+On 13 October 2020, he made his debut with the Italy U21 playing as a starter in a qualifying match won 2–0 against Republic of Ireland in Pisa.